 Ready to make Apple your first investment?
 Make sure you read our beginner’s tips first!

 Generally, this involves using an online broker.
-Buying shares is recommended for investors who want to hold for longer periods of time.
+Buying Apple shares is recommended for investors who want to hold for longer periods of time.
 Simply log onto your online brokerage account, type in the ticker symbol of the stock you want to purchase and click Buy.
 Within a couple of seconds you will own those shares.

-When you sell the shares you bought, you’ll ideally want to do so at a price that exceeds the price you bought at – thus earning a profit.
+When you sell Apple shares you bought, you’ll ideally want to do so at a price that exceeds the price you bought at – thus earning a profit.
 Of course, when you sell is a subjective decision.
 You might decide to hold for as long as possible, hoping to realise the biggest profit possible.
 On the other hand, if you see that your Apple shares are up and the broader stock market is starting to tumble, it might make sense to sell and claim your profits rather than being greedy in hoping for more.

-You can trade shares either through conventional transactions, or by using a CFD broker.
+You can trade Apple shares either through conventional transactions, or by using a CFD broker.
 If you opt for the latter, make sure you understand the risks that come with leveraged trading and consider the extra fees that CFD brokers can sometimes charge.

 Our top tips for investing in shares of Apple